stuntrally/stuntrally3/docs/Building.md

-On Windows CMake will fail, due to other paths (try `Dependencies/Ogre` maybe).
+## About

+This page describes how to build Stunt Rally 3 on **Linux** (Debian-based), using Conan.
+How to build on Windows is on other [page](BuildingVS.md).

-Only tested on GNU/Linux, Debian 11.
-It should work on Debian-based.
+Tested on GNU/Linux, Debian 11 and 12.
+It should work on Debian-based (like Ubuntu etc).
 _First steps here are same as in my [ogre3ter-demo](https://github.com/cryham/ogre3ter-demo/) it could be easier to build that for start._
-Guide below has setup steps for empty Debian 11:
+Guide below has setup steps for empty Debian 12:

 ## 1. Basic